top of page

 • Have a look at the Kiwi Night Tours - It's one of the few places in New Zealand to see Kiwis in the wild.

-• Kai Iwi Lakes – The perfect lunch spot in off-season, or a hive for water-based activities in summer.
+• Kai Iwi Lakes – The perfect lunch spot in the off-season, or a hive for water-based activities in summer.

 Kai Iwi Lake New Zealand